linsight/react-keyboard-event-handler/README.md

 **Note**:

 1. Alias keys are alias to a list of common keys.
-Expect the same behavior as if the respective array of of common key names is in use.
+Expect the same behavior as if the respective array of common key names is in use.
 1. When a keyboard event matches, the first (`key`) parameter to the callback function will be the matched lowercase common key name. e.g. `a` for alias `numeric`.
 1. Alias key names do not work with modifiers. e.g. `handleKeys=['ctrl+numeric'] // doesn't work`
 1. You can mix alias with common keys. e.g. `handleKeys=['numeric', 'a', 'enter', 'ctrl+b']`